 Size is image dimension.

-Price varies within the edition.
+Price varies based on number within the edition.

 Series: Reconstructing Self

 The act of self-portraiture is akin to gazing into a mirror, except the gaze goes deeper; looking in to one’s self, not just at one’s reflection.
 In Reconstructing Self, I creatively explore self-portraiture, pushing the boundaries of the tradition, finding new ways to express self-identity.
 Reconstructing Self merges fabrications with conceptual photography in a series of self-portraits, playfully examining issues of identity in an ambitious juxtaposition of fashion, sculpture, installation and photography.

 Photographs of dresses made from familiar objects such as coffee filters and dental x-rays, suggest a persona, and become a stand in for my self.
 The personas represented in these forms illustrate who I am, who I am not, and who I wish to be.
 Drawing from my own background, I create still-lifes, pairing objects with the dresses, building a story, and invite the viewer to contemplate the connections, and develop their own mythology.